-- The sale of painkillers has increased by over 300% since 2001.
+- The sale of painkillers (like Demerol) has increased by over 300% since 2001.
 The result has been that addiction and substance abuse in general involving this drug has also increased in a huge and exponential way.
 Truthfully, tens of millions of Americans use prescription medications non-medically every single year.

 - Almost 3 out of every 4 prescription overdoses are caused by opiate-based painkillers.
 In 2009 for example, 1 in 3 prescription painkiller overdoses were caused by methadone alone, a drug that is actually supposed to help people get off of other drugs.
 What often happens with Methadone though is that people inevitably just end up getting addicted to it instead.

 - The number of people receiving treatment for addiction to painkillers and sedatives has doubled since 2002.
 This is now the nation’s most important addiction crisis according to the Centers for Disease Control and Prevention, (CDC).
 It is certainly the fastest growing addiction crisis in the nation and has accounted for more trouble in general since the turn of the century than addictions to all other substances.